-In keeping with Christ's command to preach the gospel to all people, we endeavor to train our children to be mission-minded.
-Every Friday, students will be given an opportunity to contribute toward the support of our current mission project.
+In keeping with Christ's command to preach the gospel to all people, we train our children to be mission-minded.
+Every Friday, students will be given an opportunity to contribute toward the support of a mission project.
+A new mission project is chosen each quarter.
 Envelopes are available for this purpose.